 If you are a developer, ensure that the LayerSlider, plugin is activated.

 To get started, make sure that the following plugins are activated: WPML Multilingual CMS, WPML String Translation, WPML Translation Management, and WPML Media Translation plugins.
-Follow the steps described in the WPML Beginner’s Guide to verify that your setup is correct.

 If you own a website and are working with a developer, please ask for the developer’s assistance in managing these settings.